AnotherCodeArtist/CEPWare/README.md

 * Docker Compose (is installed along with Docker)
 * Python 3 https://realpython.com/installing-python/
 * Pip3
-   * *If you're running Python 3.4+ you have Pip already installed, otherwise install it.
+   * *If you're running Python 3.4+ you have Pip already installed, otherwise [install](https://pip.pypa.io/en/stable/installing/) it.
 Also you need the following         packages:*
       * pip3 install docker
       * pip3 install request
 * Under Windows you can optionally use Kitematic as a grafical user interface for Docker.
+* Optionally you can use [Postman](https://www.getpostman.com/downloads/) if you want to set up and test requests manually.

 # Structure
 In the folder "Setup" you find everything that is needed to set up the application.
 Here you have: